bosskabouter/volatalk/README.md

 The application permits "Follow Me" functionality.
 Users who both opt-in are able to see their own and other's estimated physical location, distance and bearing from each other, alongside local and remote weather conditions (thanks https://openweathermap.org/).
 By having several contacts using this feature the request information send to this service will render useless for identification/location tracking purposes.

-    TODO: A future version allows this visibility to certain contacts only.
+    Future Feature: A future version allows this visibility to certain contacts only.

 #### Push notifications

 Allows users to receive messages through Push notification API of the browser.
 The Push subscription registered in the service worker is saved in user's profile and send out to accepted contacts.
 A contact, trying to send a message while user is offline, will send user's subscription to the Push Server together with a payload.
 The payload is the message encrypted with the public key of the receiver.
 The push server does not know the ID of the receiver so cannot decrypt.
 It just received a URL (subscription endpoint) to resend the encrypted payload to.

-    TODO: Drawing here
+    Drawing here

 The client uses it's own peer ID as secret key to unencrypt any message it receives through push notifications.
 Not so secret, but since the Push Server does not know who is the receiver (only who is the sender) it cannot decrypt the message.
 The Browser's Push Provider does not know the user's peerid so they cannot decypher either.

+    Future Feature:
-    TODO: encrypt user's subscription endpoint with a secret shared only between the user and the pushserver responsible for sending the push request (possibly using the same connection token for PeerServer authentication).
+    Encrypt user's subscription endpoint with a secret shared only between the user and the pushserver responsible for sending the push request (possibly using the same connection token for PeerServer authentication).
 Other contacts do not need to know the user's endpoint, just give them a cypher which the pushserver knows how to handle.

 #### Invitation

 Users can invite others by sharing an invitation.
 This invite is a URL pointing to the origin of the location where the sender installed the PWA from (https://volatalk.org), concatenated (?) with the following parameters;

-1. f - The Peer ID of the sender
+    1. The Peer ID of the sender (f)
-2. k - An additional invitation text
+    2. An additional invitation text (k)
-3. s - The signature based on (1 + 2), signed with sender’s private key
+    3. [1 + 2] signed with sender’s private key (s)

 A signed invitation prevents people from creating invites in name of someone else.
 Only the user can create a signed invite.
 Others can however resend an invitation the user sent out earlier, or try to establish a connection to an otherwise known Peer ID.

-The URL can be shown and read with the QR Show/Read functionality.

-    TODO: Rethink invite idea.
-Why not share Peer ID directly.
+    Future Feature: Share Peer ID directly.
 You can always block someone.

+The application permits transmission of the invite through QR.

 #### Connection request